 “How can I heal my Infidelity trauma?”

-If any of the above signs cause a red flag, it may be wise to seek professional help to process your current distress.
+But if any of the above signs cause a red flag, it may be wise to seek professional help to process your current distress, possibly a therapist.

 There is no sense in trying to cover up your feelings or continue to use unhealthy coping mechanisms.